amakvana/SwitchEmuModDownloader/README.md

 ![YuzuModDownloaderSetup](images/ymd-setup.PNG)

-Yuzu Mod Downloader does not require Administrator privileges to run.
+YuzuModDownloader does not require Administrator privileges to run.

 ## Acknowledgements
 Thanks: